google/riegeli/README.md

 # Status

-You are welcome to try Riegeli out.
-The file format is not frozen yet though.
+Riegeli file format will only change in a backward compatible way (i.e. future readers will understand current files, but current readers might not understand files using future features).

+Riegeli C++ API might change in incompatible ways.